 - Set the handles aside.

-NOTE: As mentioned above, if you choose to use interacing, it will be harder to turn this “tube” right side out.
+NOTE: As mentioned above, if you choose to use interfacing, it will be harder to turn this “tube” right side out.
 Instead, you may want to follow the no-turn handle construction method we used for our Vinyl Color Block Tote.

 Pocket and zipper

 NOTE: We were unable to find a 7″ zipper in the color we wanted and so used a longer zipper, creating our own stop and cutting it to length when done.
-Our Zipper tutorial has more about this and other insertion tips.

 - Find the interfaced pocket top and pocket base pieces and the zipper.
 On each of the pocket pieces, mark ½” in from both side edges.
 This mark is where the handles will overlap the pocket.
 The zipper should be centered between these marks – the zipper pull at one mark, the zipper stop at the other.